Top of the page

 During and after treatment, you will get routine tests to check your hormone levels.

 In some cases, surgery is done to remove the tumour.
 This may happen if you can't take the medicine or it doesn't work.
-Surgery also could be done if the tumour grows or causes problems like headaches or double vision.
+Surgery also could be done if the tumour grows or causes problems like headaches or vision problems.

 Follow-up care is a key part of your treatment and safety.
 Be sure to make and go to all appointments, and call your doctor or nurse call line if you are having problems.
 It's also a good idea to know your test results and keep a list of the medicines you take.